Exploring Individual Factors in the Adoption of LLMs for Specific Software Engineering Purposes: Analysis of the Results

 Since the model included a series of mediated effects on the frequency of use for specific purposes, specifically mediated by \textit{intention to use} and the general \textit{frequency of use} of LLMs, the analysis was conducted in three consecutive steps:

-\begin{enumerate} \item First, the significance of the direct relationships between the UTAUT2 constructs and the frequency of use for specific tasks was assessed. \item Next, the indirect relationships were examined, specifically those linking the constructs through either \textit{intention to use} (BI), \textit{frequency of use} (UB), or both.
+\begin{enumerate} \item First, the significance of the direct relationships between the UTAUT2 constructs and the frequency of use for specific purposes was assessed. \item Next, the indirect relationships were examined, specifically those linking the constructs through either \textit{intention to use} (BI), \textit{frequency of use} (UB), or both.
 This approach allowed for the identification of whether the relationships between individual factors and the dependent variables were mediated, non-mediated, co-mediated, or competitively mediated. \item Finally, the total effect of each factor on the dependent variables was analyzed to obtain a comprehensive measure that accounts for all the relationships. \end{enumerate}

-For readability purposes, the results of this final analysis are presented in Table \ref{table_total_effect_significance}.
+For readability purposes, the results of this final analysis are presented in Table \ref{table_direct_effects_f2}, Table \ref{table_total_effect_significance_1} and Table \ref{table_total_effect_significance_2}.
 The following section outlines the findings by focusing on the dependent variables and explaining, for each, which independent variables proved to be significant and in what way.

 \begin{itemize}[leftmargin=25pt] \item[UB1] Regarding the use of LLMs for generating or modifying artifacts, the relationships—ranked by relevance based on the product of path coefficients—indicate that UB exhibits a direct positive relationship, followed by Hb, which has a positive relationship through complementary mediation, and finally FC, which demonstrates a positive indirect relationship mediated through UB.